jniemann66/code-task/README.md

 Date: (some date in the future)

-## Application Design and Behavior
+## Application Design and Behaviour

 The flight search needs to be intuitive, fast and easy to use.
 It should only require 3 input fields to be completed by the user in order to to give back a meaningful search result.